Our yoga program at Suan Sati is aimed at

 Time and time again we’ve seen how this works wonders in terms of empowering our students to feel more connected to their potential both on and off the mat.
 We understand that the real value of empowerment is not so you can finally do a fancy pose, but rather for you to generally see your own life in the light of infinite possibilities and start to live from a place that honors your vision and purpose.

-Only when you can see the see the change can you be the change.
+Only when you can see the change can you be the change.

 If this all sounds familiar and you’re already enjoying the empowered life, as many are who end up traveling to Thailand, that’s great and our work will be to continue to expand the possibilities and clarify the vision.
 If it’s all quite new to you, don’t worry, we will give you ongoing support and make sure that you leave feeling better about yourself than you did when you arrived.